Smile-SA/haring/CONTRIBUTING.md

 And if you have to manage a state in your component, please create an interaction test in the storybook: https://storybook.js.org/docs/react/writing-tests/interaction-testing

 You can find examples in existing components.

+### Helper functions

+Shared functions are located in the `helpers` directory.

+All these functions must be unit tested.

 ## Submitting a pull request